guerindylan555-boop/Attacktest/README.md

 ## Control Center GUI
 - Install dependencies: `pip install PySide6` (Frida/mitmproxy CLI tools are already part of the base setup).
 - Launch the dashboard with `python -m automation.ui` from the project root.
+- When the dashboard launches it spins up the emulator (if needed), mitmdump, Frida hooks, and an Appium server (`npx appium@2.11.0`) automatically.
+Buttons remain available for manual restarts or shutdowns.
-- The left column exposes one-click controls for the emulator, mitmdump proxy, Frida hooks, and the working token capture script.
+- The left column exposes one-click controls for the emulator, mitmdump proxy, Frida hooks, the working token capture script, and a "Run Login Capture" button.
+Select a saved recording to have the button replay it automatically while Frida runs; otherwise it falls back to the Appium login flow (requires `MAYNDRIVE_TEST_EMAIL` / `MAYNDRIVE_TEST_PASSWORD`).
-- The left column also drives the Appium token flow and an optional `ffplay` live stream (30 fps H.264 feed).
+- The left column also drives the Appium token flow.
+The screen panel itself is interactive—clicks become taps and drags become swipes via `adb input`—so you can explore the UI directly from the dashboard while it records which element was touched (resource-id/text/bounds) and highlights it in the preview.
-- The centre panel refreshes emulator screenshots (2 Hz) so you can watch the UI while automation runs; the bottom log view tails command output for fast troubleshooting.
-Launch the live stream for full-motion video when you need it.
+- The centre panel refreshes emulator screenshots (≈1 Hz) while remaining interactive; the bottom log view tails command output for fast troubleshooting.
+If you still want a full-motion mirror, open `scrcpy` separately.
 - Buttons orchestrate the existing workflow (`restart_mayndrive_emulator.sh`, mitmdump tmux session, Frida runner, capture scripts) so everything stays in sync during a run.

 ### Appium Automation